LEARN HOW TO

 NOTE: The minimum number of tricks you can bid for is 6, so winning the first tricks is assumed and so a bid of 1D or 1H or 1S means you need to win at least 7 tricks. eg. A bid of 2D or 2H or 2S means you must win at least 8 tricks.

 Unlike similar games like Euchre and 500, the rules for bidding in Contract Bridge are very formal.
-There are a large number of 'systems' you can play but most players play a variation of one of two systems:
+There are a large number of ‘systems’ you can play but most players play a variation of one of two systems.
+Which system you will play will often depend on the the country you are in or what your Bridge friends play:

 Acol: If you live in the UK, Ireland, Australia or New Zealand then you are much more likely to play using the Acol Bidding System